franciscopioner/curriculo/README.md

-#Proposta
+# Objective

-Develop a light and fast aplication, with out style preprocessors or grid systems.
+Develop a light and fast SPA aplication, with out style preprocessors or grid systems.

-#Used FrameWork
+## Used FrameWork

 React Js